jas-writes-code/hellbot/README.md

 - If you don't want to use automatic monitoring, set the corresponding setting to `0` in key.json.
 - If you do, leave it as is.
 You'll need to provide a channel id for the monitoring to take place in, in the corresponding setting in key.json.
 - You MUST insert a bot token in the corresponding setting in key.json.
 The bot won't work very well otherwise.
+- You also MUST add your name/website and contact details in the corresponding settings in key.json, or the API will reject you.

+I'm working on a inviteable bot, slowly.